aws-samples/aws-mqtt-wavelength-latency/README.md

 **Please note two MQTT brokers are not required**

+Edit the app -> res -> values -> strings.sample.xml and rename to strings.xml

 Edit the app -> res -> values -> strings.xml and replace your EC2 endpoint

 ```